zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-revealContent.md

     ]);
 }
 ```

-Less commonly, you'll call `container.revealContent()` when the essential data you'll display can be computed synchronously from the Part/Blade inputs:
+It is less common to call the `container.revealContent()` method when the essential data to display can be computed synchronously from other inputs, as in the following example.

 ```ts
 public onInputsSet(inputs: MyPartInputs): Promise {